- What can I do with a degree in marketing?

 What are some typical entry-level marketing positions?

-The possible entry level marketing positions are numerous, including such positions as Sales Representative, Advertising Assistant, Public Relations Assistant, Retail Manager, Purchasing Agent, Research Analyst, Distribution/Transportation Manager, Logistics Manager, Marketing Assistant/Coordinator, Account Representative, Media Planner, Business Development Associate, Buyer/Merchandiser, Product Manager, Internet Marketing Specialist, Consultant.
+The possible entry level marketing positions are numerous, including such positions as Sales Representative, Advertising Assistant, Public Relations Assistant, Retail Manager, Purchasing Agent, Research Analyst, Distribution/Transportation Manager, Logistics Manager, Marketing Assistant/Coordinator, Account Representative, Media Planner, Business Development Associate, Buyer/Merchandiser, Product Manager, Internet Marketing Specialist or Consultant.

 Success in these initial positions typically results in advancement and promotion within one or two years to positions with increasing responsibility.
 Marketing positions by nature tend to be high profile within an organization, and people who have the ability to produce consistent results experience accelerated promotions.